theAkito/procwatch/README.md

 ## Project Status
 Alpha.
 Unstable API.
 Model for config JSON will change a lot.

-Base functionality plus support for additional external services works.
-However, usage documentation is almost non-existent, which means you need to read the code to understand how to use this app.

 ## TODO
 * ~~Add Configuration File.~~
 * ~~Add multiple E-Mail recipients support.~~